My Five Favourite Vegan Menopause Supplements

 It’s best to consult with a practitioner to determine the dosage and whether inositol would be suitable for you.

-Another supplement for vegans to consider taking for menopause is branched chain amino acids (BCAAs).
-Amino acids are the building blocks of protein, and BCAAs are essential amino acids, meaning they are not produced by the body and you need to get them from food.
+Another supplement for vegans to consider taking for menopause is essential amino acids (EAAs).
+Amino acids are the building blocks of protein, and essential amino acids are not produced by the body so you need to get them from food.

 Leucine is the main amino acid responsible for muscle growth.
 Menopausal changes cause muscle tissue to catabolize or break down at an increased rate.
 Leucine helps stop this catabolic process and helps maintain muscle tissue.